Radek1024/Customer-service/README.md

 # Customer-service

-RESTful customer service where one can do CRUD operations on addded customer object.
+simple RESTful customer service where one can do CRUD operations on customer object.

-# WHAT I LEARNED
+## WHAT I LEARNED

-* using HttpResponseEntity
+* HttpResponseEntity
-* using jackson annnotations
+* jackson annotations
+* custom exceptions